-- Policy CD 6.2 Gateways.
-Develop gateways that visually announce key entrances to San Mateo by maintaining or establishing distinctive architectural, art, or landscape features. - Policy CD 6.3 Sustainable Design.
-Encourage integration of sustainable design features and elements into the design of new buildings, including locating and orienting buildings to access solar exposure, preserving mature vegetation to the extent feasible, and using green building materials. - Policy CD 6.4 El Camino Real (SR-82) Corridor.
+Policy CD 6.2 Gateways.
+Develop gateways that visually announce key entrances to San Mateo by maintaining or establishing distinctive architectural, art, or landscape features.

+Sustainable Design.
+Encourage integration of sustainable design features and elements into the design of new buildings, including locating and orienting buildings to access solar exposure, preserving mature vegetation to the extent feasible, and using green building materials.

+- Policy CD 6.4 El Camino Real (SR-82) Corridor.
 Strive to make El Camino Real a destination, not just a corridor for people to pass through, by encouraging improvements to the public right-of-way and private properties along El Camino Real that will make the corridor safer and more attractive for all users.
 Examples of such improvements include redesigned transit stops, an improved pedestrian realm, and updated/improved building façades.
 Incorporate the Guiding Principles of the Grand Boulevard Initiative into future plans for the El Camino Real corridor in San Mateo. - Policy CD 6.5 US Highway 101 Frontage.
 Encourage upgrading of the appearance of US Highway 101 and properties adjacent to the freeway through design treatment, screening, and right-of-way landscaping. - Policy CD 6.6 Signage.
 Maintain signage controls that appropriately regulate the design, size, type, illumination, and quantity of signs visible from corridors and create consistent signage that reinforces San Mateo's unique identity. - Policy CD 6.7 Public Open Space Design.
 Seek opportunities to establish public open spaces in new developments and new public buildings, and promote innovative and creative designs to create exceptional, unique, and functional spaces.
 Require signage that clearly delineates these spaces as publicly accessible. - Policy CD 6.8 Public Art.
 Continue to require public art as part of new development and ensure the art is visible and accessible to the public.
-Support public art as a resource that enhances the quality of life for individuals living in, working in, and visiting the city, improves the quality of the urban environment, and increases property values. - Policy CD 6.9 Inclusive Outreach.
+Support public art as a resource that enhances the quality of life for individuals living in, working in, and visiting the city, improves the quality of the urban environment, and increases property values.

+Inclusive Outreach.
 Involve the community in the City's efforts to develop and maintain an attractive urban fabric that reflects San Mateo's unique visual and architectural character.
 Use outreach and engagement methods that include broad representation and are culturally sensitive, particularly for equity priority communities.
-Communicate clearly how and at what stages members of the public can provide input for development projects under review. - Policy CD 6.10 Nighttime Lighting.
-Require nighttime lighting to be energy efficient, be designed to minimize light pollution and light spillage to adjacent properties, while protecting public safety.
+Communicate clearly how and at what stages members of the public can provide input for development projects under review.

-Action CD 6.11 Brand Identity Package.
+Action CD 6.10 Brand Identity Package.
 Develop a brand identity package for the City.